Posts

 Image

 It took some historical context for me to understand why this noir, which initially felt campy and predictable, has endured as a masterpiece.
 Compared to modern films like The Substance or Black Swan that also explore what happens to women when they are no longer seen as desirable, Sunset Blvd.
 (1950) feels restrained, classical, and polite.
-What I didn't realize was that Sunset Blvd. was the first film brave enough to tell the truth about what how Hollywood treats leading ladies as they age.
+What I didn't realize was that Sunset Blvd. was the first film brave enough to tell the truth about how Hollywood treats leading ladies as they age.
 Gloria Swanson, a real silent-era icon --- at one time the most famous woman in the world --- was cast as Norma Desmond, a forgotten middle-aged silent-era star living in a decaying mansion on Sunset Boulevard.
 The film follows struggling screenwriter Joe Gillis, played by William Holden, who becomes Norma's (ambivalently) kept (much younger) man.
 Norma is convinced she’s on the verge of a comeback, while the audience can see she’s descending into madness.
-When it premiered, studio exec...
+When it premiered, studio executive...

 #54 The Apartment (Wilder) at Alamo Drafthouse Valley Fair